Gather Materials:

 Reflections on the Exercise

-- I was surprised to see the blue envelope I had subconsciously coloured in the centre of the page!
+One delightful surprise was noticing the blue envelope I had subconsciously coloured in the centre of the page.
+It made me wonder how much of my creative process happens without my conscious awareness.